haoz33/learn_haskell/01_print_hello_world_n_times.md

 ## Loop

-In Haskell there is no tradiational loop like for loop, but we can use recursion to achieve the same outcome as loop.
+In Haskell there is no traditional loop like for loop in other languages, but we can use recursion to achieve the same result as loop.

 Recursion is where a function call itself inside the body of that function.

-### Exmaple of recursion
+### Example of recursion

 ```haskell
 hello_worlds n = do